alyboba/cfms-website.github.io/_posts/2016-11-29-call-for-applications---ifmsa-general-assembly-in-montenegro-march-2017.md

 ---
 title: Call for Applications - IFMSA General Assembly in Montenegro (March 2017)
 date: 2016-11-30 00:00:00
-description: 'Represent Canada at the IFMSA General Assembly in Budva, Montenegro (March 2-8 2017).'
+description: 'Represent Canadian medical students at the International Federation of Medical Students (IFMSA) General Assembly in Budva, Montenegro (March 2-8, 2017).'
 ---